prabhamarkandan/prabhamarkandan.github.io/_posts/2026-05-30-the-six-stages-a-mirror-for-the-ambitious.md

 If you have - you already understand the difference between authority that commands **compliance** and leadership that **inspires and earns commitment**.

 Most of what shapes whether people commit or stay silent is outside your direct control.
-But one factor isn't - **where are you leading from?** And that source shapes everything you can influence.
+But one factor isn't - **the source of your leadership** And that source shapes everything you can influence.

 The difference between leading from a place of proving and leading from a place of purpose isn't visible.
 But it's felt.
 Whether you're direct or collaborative, demanding or patient - the style matters less than what's underneath it.